Beit-Hatfutsot/mojp-k8s/README.md

 helm init --upgrade
 ```

-## Deployment
+## Releases and deployments

+[Helm](https://github.com/kubernetes/helm) manages everything for us.

+Kubernetes / Helm have a desired state of the infrastructure and they will do their best to move to that state.

+To update the desired state, run:

 ```
-./helm_upgrade.sh [optional helm upgrade arguments]..
+./helm_upgrade.sh
 ```

-Helm will detect changes in any subcharts and deploy appropriately.
+Bear in mind that when the command completes it doesn't necesarily mean deployment is complete (although it often does) - it only updates the desired state.

+#### Helm upgrade options

+You can add arguments to `./helm_upgrade.sh` which are forwarded to the underlying `helm upgrade` command.

+Check [the Helm documentation](https://docs.helm.sh/) for more details.

+Some useful arguments:

-For initial installation you should add `--install`
+* For initial installation you should add `--install`

-On updates, depending on the changes you might need to add `--recreate-pods` or `--force`
+* Depending on the changes you might need to add `--recreate-pods` or `--force`

-For debugging you can also use `--debug` and `--dry-run`
+* For debugging you can also use `--debug` and `--dry-run`

-You can use the `force_update.sh` script after your deployed to force update on a specific deployment and wait for rollout to complete
+Additionally, you can to use `force_update.sh` to force an update on a specific deployment.

-## Configuring values / subcharts
+#### Helm configuration values

 The default values are at `values.yaml` - these are used in the chart template files

-Each environment can override the default values using `values.production.yaml` which is merged with the `values.yaml` file
+Each environment adds or overrides with environment specific settings using `values.production.yaml` which is merged with the `values.yaml` file

 ## Secrets

-Secrets are stored and managed directly in kubernetes.
+Secrets are stored and managed directly in kubernetes and are not managed via Helm.

 To update an existing secret, delete it first `kubectl delete secret SECRET_NAME`

 After updating a secret you should update the affected deployments, you can use `./force_update.sh` to do that

-#### env-vars
+#### env-vars secret

 You can make up these values if you are creating a new environment, just keep them secure